farhat-lab/who-analysis/README.md

 ### Final Analysis

-After all 16 models above have been run, run <code>04_compute_univariate_stats.py</code> to compute univariate statistics, 95% binomial confidence intervals, and add some other annotations for the mutations in all models (<b>TODO: Make this more efficient by eliminating redundant computations</b>).
+After all 20 models above have been run, run <code>04_compute_univariate_stats.py</code> to compute univariate statistics, 95% binomial confidence intervals, and add some other annotations for the mutations in all models.
 This script requires the following arguments:

 <ul>
     <li><code>drug</code> (same as the previous scripts)</li>